 Usage shows both human-triggered and automation-triggered runs in the same view:- Human runs appear when someone mentions

-@coderabbit, uses a slash command, or interacts with a Slack surface. - Automation runs appear on their configured schedule.
+@coderabbit, uses a slash command, or sends CodeRabbit Agent a direct message. - Automation runs appear either on their configured schedule or when a matching message triggers them.
 They show the automation name and the channel where they ran.

 Common actions from Usage